 When you’re sitting in a chair, a fun pose is to bend the knees, put an elbow on your knee, and lean forward.
 You can turn your head in a variety of different directions, but remember to keep the chin up!

 Who says you have to sit normally in a chair?
 If you want to capture a shot that looks a bit quirky, sit backward!
 Throw your legs over the back of the chair and turn.
 Just make sure you aren’t putting too much pressure on the back of the chair could fall.

 If you’re doing lying poses, then positioning yourself on the hip is a great move.
 Putting the weight on your hip allows you to stabilize yourself on the ground, letting you either lie fully or use your arm to lift the upper half of your body.
 Make sure to bend at least one leg for the best results.

 Posing against a wall, tree, fence, or another flat object is a great idea.
 Just make sure that you have two points of contact: your bum and your upper back!
 If you arch your back like the model in the image displayed above, it makes it easier to achieve the two points of contact.

-I personally call this the “dude pose” because a lot of men naturally sit this way, but it makes for an edgy and fun pose for women, too!
+I, personally, call this the “dude pose” because plenty of men naturally sit this way, but it makes for an edgy and fun pose for women, too!
 Just bend one leg, plant your foot firmly on the ground, then bend the other leg underneath.